 Draft documents will be published here for review.
-Please check back for updates on plan development and review.

 The Comprehensive Plan is a statement of goals and policies that outlines the community’s vision for the future.
 The Plan guides city decisions on where to locate new jobs and build housing, how to improve the transportation system and where to make capital investments – from animal shelters and libraries to sidewalks and utilities for water.